-1.3.5.4 General Usage
+1.4.1.4 General usage

-This section contains definitions for two levels of assurance, and guidance for their application.
+This section contains definitions for the levels of assurance, and guidance for their application.
 The guidance is based on the previous discussion of information value and environmental protection.
 Emphasis is placed on two types of activity: integrity and access control to information considered sensitive, and information related to electronic financial transactions and other e-commerce.
 The final selection of the security mechanisms and level of strength and assurance requires a risk management process that addresses the specific mission and environment.
 Each Relying Party should carry out this risk analysis.

-Medium Assurance: This level is intended for applications handling sensitive medium value information, with the exception of transactions involving issuance or acceptance of contracts and contract modifications.
-Examples of medium assurance applications include:
+Medium and Medium Token Assurance: This level is intended for applications handling sensitive medium value information, with the exception of transactions involving issuance or acceptance of contracts and contract modifications.
+Examples of medium and medium token assurance applications include: